btcsuite/btcwallet/rpc/documentation/api.md

 **Stability:** Unstable: It would be preferable to stop the `WalletService` after closing, but there does not appear to be any way to do so currently.
-It may also be a good idea to limit under what conditions a wallet can be closed, such as only closing wallets loaded by `LoaderService` and/or using a secret to authenticate the operation.
+It may also be a good idea to limit under what conditions a wallet can be closed, such as only closing wallets loaded by `WalletLoaderService` and/or using a secret to authenticate the operation.

 ___